Accommodating The Demands Of A Powerful Developer

 Developing a website can involve an abundant amount of risks.
 For example, it’s never amusing to make changes and realize that your live website has crashed.
 Fortunately, using a testing server can provide a safer environment for website development and innovation for development changes.

-According to Velvet Blues, A testing server is a ‘server’ that mimics your web server but can run on your local computer or shared network resource computer.
+A testing server is a ‘server’ that mimics your web server but can run on your local computer or shared network resource computer.
 The advantages to using it means that you no longer need to upload files/content to your live site to see how they work.
 Instead, you will be able work on your website, including any testing to your databases, without ever affecting your live website.

 There are two types of test servers to be taken into account, local test servers, and remote test servers.
 Below you will learn the difference between each, and the pros and cons, to better help when choosing a test server solution.